dwaite/connect/openid-connect-4-identity-assurance/documenthistory.md

    -03

-   * enhanced draft to support multiple evidences
+   * enhanced draft to support multiple evidence
    * added a JSON Schema for assertions containing the `verified_person_data` Claim
    * added more identity document definitions
    * added `region` field to `place_of_birth` Claim